reikje/npt/README.md

 		"org.scalatest" %% "scalatest" % "2.1.3" % "test"
 	}

-You could always create a default SBT project and manually tweak everything, but that would be tedious.
+Of course you could always create a default SBT project and manually tweak everything - but that would be tedious.
 This plug-in aims to make it simpler for you.

 ## Installation